vega/altair/doc/user_guide/encodings/index.rst

 ^^^^^^^^^^^^^^^^^^^^^

-In addition to ``count`` and ``average``, there are a large number of available aggregation functions built into Altair; they are listed in the following table:
+In addition to ``count`` and ``average``, there are a large number of available aggregation functions built into Altair:

 =========  ===========================================================================  =====================================
 Aggregate  Description                                                                  Example